ORCID/orcid-angular/guides/create-feature-module.md

 ng generate component hello-world/components/hello-sub-element
 ```

-To read more about this structure please go to [How to define a highly scalable folder structure for your Angular project](https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7)
+To read more about this structure please go to [How to define a highly scalable folder structure for your Angular project](https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7).
+This structure is just an interpretation of the [locate angular style guide](https://angular.io/guide/styleguide#locate) and should not be understood as a mandatory rule defined by Angular.

 #### 4- Add routing